Our Cableflor underfloor heating kit is very quick and easy to fit, with no experience or special tools needed.

-Here is a short video that shows you how you can lay a heated floor in a Garden Room, which is the same for lofts, home office etc. or anywhere that already has an insulated floor
+Here is a short video that shows you how you can lay a heated floor in a Garden Room, which is the same for lofts, home offices or anywhere that already has an insulated floor:

 Installing electric underfloor heating in a garage or cellar

-If you want to lay underfloor heating onto a solid concrete floor (ie there is no insulation), it’s still very easy to convert a garage or conservatory.
+If you want to lay underfloor heating onto a solid concrete floor (where there is no insulation), it’s still very easy to fit.

 Here is our step-by-step guide:

 Next use standard sheets of flooring chipboard to cover the insulation.
-These can also be delivered direct to your house from an on-line supplier – you can usually buy all three elements from the same place.
+These can also easily be purchased online, and usually from the same supplier as the other elements.
 Each sheet has a tongue and groove along the edge, so you can push the the boards together to create a solid base.
 Trim to size with a saw and trim off the excess damp proof membrane.
 You are now ready to install electric underfloor heating.

 To finish off the floor, use Karndean Loose Lay vinyl.
 We are a reseller and use it because of its thermal properties and high quality finish.
 There are 39 different ones to choose from, in wood and stone finish.
 Start laying in rows and when you get to the end of the first run, trim it to size.
 Use the off-cut to start the next row to avoid any waste.